How do we facilitate better retrospective meetings as a remote team

 We leverage Slack - where all of our team members are available.
 We set up Troopr to configure and send the retrospective questions to the team members at 10.00 am in their own local time zone.

 Everyone could type their retrospective feedback at a comfortable time during their day.
 If someone fails to remember to update their retrospective response within the time-boxed schedule, Troopr sends them a notification reminder, encouraging them to contribute.

 Then, Troopr automatically aggregates these responses into beautiful reports shared in a common Slack channel and in a shared web portal.
 This reporting capability of Troopr was convenient for our project manager, he could view the entire report at a comfortable timing without context switching.

-Troopr provides a proven set of templates to build upon that sets clear boundaries and reduces the risk of finger pointing and encourages everyone to fairly contribute to the process improvements.
-Also, another benefit to Slack is that some of our team members feel more comfortable to write something down, rather than having to express their thoughts in a meeting room.
+Troopr provides a proven set of templates to build upon that sets clear boundaries and reduces the risk of finger-pointing and encourages everyone to fairly contribute to the process improvements.
+Also, another benefit to Slack is that some of our team members feel more comfortable writing something down, rather than having to express their thoughts in a meeting room.

-As long as retrospectives actually gets done and is productive, the how is up to you.
+As long as retrospectives actually get done and is productive, the how is up to you.
 You can do it the traditional way or take a new approach of doing it.

 We definitely don’t regret our way of doing it - everyone in our team had a great time and it is dynamic, energetic and constructive.
 So suppose you are going to check out our approach - You might too find Troopr valuable.